pfhaupt/progkurs/rust-beginner/session 02/exercises.md

 To get started, you'll need a working Rust environment.
 Open up your go-to editor and follow the instructions in each exercise.
 The difficulty ratings are there to give you an idea of what to expect, based on what you've learned.

 ## Goal
 The aim of these exercises is to get you comfortable with Rust's basic types and variables.
-You'll be working hands-on with integers, exploring mutability, and getting a feel for Rust's type system.
-It's foundational stuff that you'll build on as you dive deeper into the language.
+You'll be working with integers, write your first programs, and get a feel for Rust's type system.

 ## Exercise 1: Initialize and print an Integer Variable
 ```